The 39 Clues

 The 39 Clues is a series of adventure novels written by a collaboration of authors, including Rick Riordan, Gordon Korman, Peter Lerangis, Jude Watson, Patrick Carman, Linda Sue Park, Margaret Peterson Haddix, Roland Smith, David Baldacci, Jeff Hirsch, Natalie Standiford, C. Alexander London, Sarwat Chadda and Jenny Goebel.
 It consists of five series, The Clue Hunt, Cahills vs. Vespers, Unstoppable, Doublecross, and Superspecial.
-They chronicle the adventures of two siblings, Amy and Dan Cahill, who discover that their family, the Cahills, have been and still are, the most influential family in history.
+They chronicle the adventures of two siblings, Amy and Dan Cahill, who discover that their family has been, and still is, the most influential family in history.

-The first story arc concerns Dan and Amy's quest to find the 39 Clues, which are ingredients to a serum that can create the most powerful person on Earth.
+The first story arc concerns Amy and Dan's quest to find the 39 clues, a secret whose discoverer will become the most powerful person in the world.
+Subsequent arcs chronicle Amy and Dan's conflicts with enemy parties who desire either the clues or other Cahill family secrets.
 This series' primary audience is age 9–14.
 Since the release of the first novel, The Maze of Bones, on September 9, 2008, the books have gained popularity, positive reception, and commercial success.
 As of July 2010, the book series has about 8.5 million copies in print and has been translated into 24 languages.

 The publisher of the books is Scholastic Press in the United States.
-Steven Spielberg acquired film rights to the series in June 2008, and a film based on the books was set to be released in 2016 but production has not yet started as of February 2023.
-The series also originated tie-in merchandise, including collectible cards and an interactive Internet game.
+Steven Spielberg acquired film rights to the series in June 2008, and a film based on the books was set to be released in 2016, but, as of October 2025, production has not yet started.
+The series also originated tie-in merchandise, including collectible cards and an interactive internet game.

-The 39 Clues

-The first series revolves around orphans Amy and Dan Cahill, who discover upon their grandmother's death that the Cahill family has shaped most of world history.
-Amy and Dan pursue the Clues while evading the sabotage of other Cahills.
-Each book chronicles one location which Amy, Dan, and their au pair Nellie Gomez travel to and focuses on one historical character associated with a Clue.